 - Preheat oven to 450 degrees and grease a baking sheet.

-- Stir together salt, garlic powder, onion powder, smoked paprika, and black pepper.
+- Stir together flour, salt, garlic powder, onion powder, smoked paprika, and black pepper.
 Stir in milk.

 - Dip cauliflower in the milk mixture, turning to coat completely, shake off excess and arrange in a single layer on prepared baking sheet.